yuval-a/deriveODM/mongoose-derive-migration.md

 var ricard    = await thebeyond.crew[0];

 ### Mixins (Plugins).
-Derivee enables the creation of "mixins", via the built-in `use` function, which you can pass an object literal with functions in it - and those functions will be available to all model instances of that data class.
+Derive enables the creation of "mixins", via the built-in `use` function, which you can pass an object literal with functions in it - and those functions will be available to all model instances of that data class.
 See [the documentation](https://www.npmjs.com/package/derivejs#mixins) for more details.